YOU EXPERIENCE HUM WHEN CONNECTION TWO TURNTABLES TO A PREAMP VIA THE LNS

 * Connect Common to the preamp input.

-* Connect the turntable earth to the SW earth and connect the SW earth to the preamp earth.
+* Connect the turntable ground to the SW ground and connect the SW ground to the preamp ground.

 Nowadays there are often mixtures of English and of Metric connector parts.
 The simple RCA connectors can sometimes look connected, but are not.
 To explain.
 Sometimes, the diameter of the shield connection of an RCA connector may actually be a minute fraction of a mm larger than the ring of the jack into which you are plugging.
 You will feel normal resistance when pushing it in, but what you are feeling may simply be that of the center post connecting.
 The shield may actually be held by that center post directly in the middle and the shields are apart by that minute fraction of a mm.
 The fix is to pull the plug out and squeeze the connector's shield.
 You may have to use pliers to make that circle a tad oval.
 Then, when you plug it in, it will definitely make a good ground connection.